projectriff/riff/docs/riff_function_create.md

 - 'jar': uses riff's java-function-invoker build for a prebuilt JAR file
 - 'node': uses riff's node-function-invoker build
 - 'command': uses riff's command-function-invoker build
 - 'custom': use a custom invoker.
-Specify with --custom-url flag
+Specify with --invoker-url flag

 Buildpack based builds support building from local source or within the cluster.
 Images will be pushed to the registry specified in the image name, unless prefixed with 'dev.local/' in which case the image will only be available within the local Docker daemon.